 Sammons had sent Garber’s tumor tissue for comprehensive genomic profiling (also called next-generation sequencing or NGS) in June 2020.
 The test, which can screen for hundreds of possible genomic mutations in a patient’s cancer cells, is especially critical for patients who are running short on treatment options.

 Some of the newest and most exciting cancer drugs on the market or in clinical trials can target the specific genomic mutation that’s driving the growth and spread of cancer in a patient’s cancer cells; thereby slowing that growth or shutting it down.
-At Duke Cancer Institute there’s a sophisticated database — the Molecular Registry of Tumors (MrT) — that interpolates the NGS data for each patient and issues alerts to clinicians when it finds that their patient has a potentially druggable genomic mutation.
+At Duke Cancer Institute there’s a sophisticated database — the Duke Frameshift Molecular Registry of Tumors (or Frameshift MRT) — that interpolates the NGS data for each patient and issues alerts to clinicians when it finds that their patient has a potentially druggable genomic mutation.
 This includes FDA-approved drugs as they come on the market or drugs in clinical trials.
 The tests have become increasingly routine for patients with metastatic cancer as more and more “targeted therapies” are developed.

 In Garber’s case, the NGS testing revealed two PIK3CA mutations (genomic alterations).
 PIK3CA mutations are known to be present in about 40% of HR+/HER2 negative breast cancers.